Make Your Next Trip Extraordinary

 Best Times to Go

-From May through October, village feasts happen around the country, with parades, concerts, and fireworks.
-Mid-June is when the ocean becomes warm enough for swimming.
-November and March are typically balmy low-season months with few cruise-ship day-trippers.
+From May through October, village feasts happen around the country almost every weekend, with parades, concerts, and fireworks.
+Around mid-June, the sea becomes warm enough for swimming.

 Worst Times to Go

 August tends to be the busiest and hottest month.
-January and February can bring rain and wind.
+January and February can bring rain and wind (though never for prolonged periods).

 Can't-Miss Photo Op

-Sunset at the Ghajn Tuffieha.
-This serene stretch of coastline provides gorgeous vistas of a bay and an old tower of the Knights of St. John.
+Sunset at Ghajn Tuffieha Bay.
+This serene stretch of coastline provides gorgeous vistas and an old tower of the Knights of St. John.

 A blown-glass Maltese Cross wine-bottle stopper from Mdina Glass makes for a great conversation piece.